mirzafahad/embedded_c_style_guide/style_guide.md

 }
 ```

 If you think not using braces cannot be catastrophic, check [Apple's SSL bug](https://blog.codecentric.de/en/2014/02/curly-braces/).
-The risk of creeping bug can be entirely eliminated by the use of braces.
+The risk of creeping bugs can be entirely eliminated by the use of braces.
 The placement of the left brace on the following line allows for easy visual checking for the corresponding right brace.

 <hr>